shaofeihuang/ASTRAL/README.md

 - Mistral AI
 - Easy switching between providers based on availability and cost

----

-## Contributing

-Contributions are welcome!
-Please follow these guidelines:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a Pull Request

-Please ensure your code:
-- Follows Python PEP 8 style guidelines
-- Includes appropriate documentation
-- Passes existing tests
-- Adds new tests for new features

----

 ## License

 This project is provided as-is for research and educational purposes.
 Please check with the repository owner for specific license terms.

----

-## Acknowledgments

-- STRIDE threat modeling methodology by Microsoft
-- DREAD risk assessment framework
-- AutomationML standard for industrial automation
-- Streamlit for the excellent web framework
-- OpenAI, Anthropic, and Mistral AI for LLM capabilities
-- The open-source community for the various Python libraries used in this project

 ---